-A career in counseling is one that is richly rewarding and vitally important to the lives of so many.
-It's been said that nearly every single person is somehow impacted by drug abuse.
-Whether their family members, friends, or coworkers are caught in the spiral of abuse, the disease of addiction touches everyone.
+A career in chemical dependency counseling is one that is richly rewarding and vitally important to the lives of so many.
+It's been said that nearly every single person is somehow impacted by alcohol drug abuse.
+Whether their family members, friends, or coworkers are caught in the spiral of abuse, the disease of alcohol drug addiction touches everyone.
 Thus, if you choose to pursue a career as a substance abuse counselor, your efforts will positively impact hundreds, if not thousands, of people you will never even meet.

 Substance abuse counselors work in a variety of workplaces.
 You might find yourself working in a hospital-like setting with spartan facilities.
-Other rehabilitation centers are housed in office parks and the patients all live standard, private apartments.
+Other alcohol drug rehabilitation centers are housed in office parks and the patients all live standard, private apartments.
 There are even a resort-like campus that features a wide range of therapies, including yoga, equine therapy, and nutrition classes.
 Rehabs are also found on sailboats, in wilderness areas that invite patients to confront themselves on long endurance hikes, and any other environment you can imagine.

 However, you might choose to not work in a rehabilitation center, at least not full-time.
 You could open a private practice for addicts and their families.
 Part of your practice could involve interventions where distraught families confront the addict in their lives.
 Alternatively, your practice could focus on aftercare, helping addicts integrate into their lives after rehab.

-In a rehabilitation setting, counselors might spend their days in one-on-one sessions with addicts, or facilitating group therapy sessions.
+In a alcohol drug rehabilitation setting, counselors might spend their days in one-on-one sessions with addicts, or facilitating group therapy sessions.
 You might also be called to teach classes that detail the impact of drugs on the body, or courses that detail the causes and conditions for relapse.
 Still other counselors might spend time managing patients in their halfway house settings.

 Counselors in private practice often supplement their duties by working with attorneys to ensure that addicts stay on track with their pre-trial duties.
-That is, you might do phone sessions with addicts who need to focus on completing community service, drug/alcohol courses, or other tasks that will help them when they appear in court.
+That is, you might do phone sessions with alcohol drug addicts who need to focus on completing community service, drug/alcohol courses, or other tasks that will help them when they appear in court.

 Sometimes drug counselors conduct courses in the community for those facing criminal charges.
 DUI school, for instance, is in high demand.
 In that function, your intervention in the addictive cycle will not be as dramatic, but it can be just as important.
-When you help addicts assess their use and abuse, you are helping them face and admit their problem so that they can solve it.
+When you help alcohol drug addicts assess their use and abuse, you are helping them face and admit their problem so that they can solve it.

 Are You a Good Fit?

-Substance abuse counselors have diverse personalities, backgrounds, and motivations for joining the profession.
+Texas substance abuse counselors have diverse personalities, backgrounds, and motivations for joining the profession.
 However, they are all interested in helping addicts recover from their problem.
 Thus, they all have an open mind with regards to the addict's plight.
 Rather than a punitive approach, substance abuse counselors see substance abuse as a mental health issue rather than one of bad behavior.
 They tend to be compassionate and seek to understand the plight of their clients.

 While you will need an understanding attitude you will also need to learn how to have strong boundaries.
 As part of your training, you will learn how to be kind and compassionate, but also objective and discerning.
-Addicts are known to be manipulative, and to have histories of deep trauma.
+Alcohol drug addicts are known to be manipulative, and to have histories of deep trauma.
 Your task will be to find compassion for their pain, but also to maintain a healthy distance.
 This distance will help you provide the best care and to be a guide for someone in recovery.